 Higher total returns with lower volatility are typical characteristics of the Dividend Aristocrats.
-The Dividend Aristocrats, have historically shown smaller draw-downs during recessions versus the S&P 500.
-For example in 2008 the Dividend Aristocrats Index declined 21.9%, compared to the S&P 500 declined of 37%.
-Also the in 2002 the dividend aristocrats declined by -9.9% while the S&P 500 showed a negative performance of -22.10%.
+The Dividend Aristocrats have historically shown smaller draw-downs during recessions versus the S&P 500.
+For example in 2008 the Dividend Aristocrats Index declined 21.9%, compared to the S&P 500 declined by 37%.
+Also, in 2002 the dividend aristocrats declined by -9.9% while the S&P 500 showed a negative performance of -22.10%.

-Since the 2000, the dividend aristocrats outperformed the S&P500 in 60% of the cases with an average difference of 8.08%.
-Taking the under-performance in to account the average out-performance is still 4.2%.
+Since 2000, the dividend aristocrats outperformed the S&P500 in 60% of the cases with an average difference of 8.08%.
+Taking the under-performance into account the average out-performance is still 4.2%.